Ahom people: Wedding

 Chaklong is the main marriage ritual among the twenty marriage rituals of Tai Ahom people.
-The name Cho Klong is derived from the Tai Ahom language [Cho=to combine, klong=ritual].
+The name Cho Klong is derived from the Ahom Ahom word chak (related to Sanskrit chakra, meaning "wheel") combined with long ("great" or "large")..
 The ritual is described in an ancient Tai Ahom script Lai Lit nang Hoon Pha.
 101 ban-phai-s (earthen lamps) or lights are lit.
 The bride offers the groom a heng-dan (sword) to protect her, their children, family, race and country.
 Sum of twenty rituals are performed in ahom wedding along with cho klong, including: